 Wealthy women showed others just how rich they were by using makeup, hair and clothing.
 As a result, beauty was power.
 And it wasn’t good enough to be rich; you had to show just how rich you were.

-Parading around public spaces such as pleasure gardens, shops and assembly halls were one way for women to show off their latest fashions.
+Parading around public spaces (such as pleasure gardens, shops, and assembly halls) was one way for women to show off their latest fashions.
 Poor and rich mingled alike in this age of consumerism and ostentatious display.